 It is possible to not specify the session in the drools endpoint uri, and instead "multiplex" based on an attribute or header.
 In this example the policy will check either the header field "DroolsLookup" for the named session to execute and if that isn't specified it'll check the "lookup" attribute on the incoming payload.
-It then attempts to "lookup" the session from the execution-node context and execute against it.

 Example 12.2.
 Drools EndPoint configured with the CXFRS producer